Guidelines

 • The working groups and contact seminars must involve researchers and practitioners from at least three of the Nordic countries.

-Support for total or partial expenses for transport, living etc. in connection with shorter or extended travels for an individual or group of applicants is designated as “travel grant”.
-The grant can be awarded only once a year to one person
+By travel grant is meant support for expenses for transport, accommodation etc. in connection with shorter or extended travels.
+The grant can be awarded only once a year to one person.

-Travel grant is awarded on the basis of the cheapest possible means of transport (discount air tickets, etc.).
+Travel grants are awarded on the basis of the cheapest possible means of transport.
 Only in exceptional cases defined in the application can travel grant be used to cover costs for use of private vehicle.

-In addition, the following guidelines have to be followed when applying for a travel grant:
+In addition, the following guidelines must be followed when applying for a travel grant:

-• Individual travel grants for up 8 200 NOK may be awarded by the chairperson to cover travel and living costs connected to a researcher’s participation in a conference within or outside the Nordic countries.
+• Travel grants for up 8 200 NOK may be awarded by the chairperson to cover travel and accomodation connected to a researcher’s participation in a conference within or outside the Nordic countries.

-• The applicant must normally present a paper at the conference describing his or her own criminological project which is of Nordic relevance.
-When applying a travel grant, the applicant must enclose a letter of acceptance from the conference organizers regarding the paper to be presented.
+• The applicant must present a paper at the conference describing his or her own criminological project of Nordic relevance.

-• Support up to 16 400 NOK may be awarded by the chairperson to cover full or partial expenses for trips of 1-3 months in one or more Nordic countries when the trip is undertaken for research purposes.
+• Support up to 16 400 NOK may be awarded by the chairperson to cover full or partial expenses for trips in one or more Nordic countries when the trip is undertaken for research purposes.

 • Priority is given to early career researchers and/or researchers without possibilities for institutional funding.

-• Travel and living expenses up to 16 400 NOK may be awarded by the chairperson for carrying out research related travel of a specified period in foreign criminological centers.
+• Travel and living expenses up to 16 400 NOK may be awarded by the chairperson for carrying out research related travel outside the Nordics.

 • Priority is given to early career researchers and/or researchers without possibilities for institutional funding.